Barred from China and silenced in the US, this beauty queen isn't backing down

 Hong Kong (CNN)Anastasia Lin just wanted her father to see her face.

+Prevented from taking part in Miss World 2015 when China refused to allow her to enter the country, where the final was being held, she tried again this past December.

-When she entered Miss World 2016, the Canadian was under no illusions about coming home with the crown.
-Getting on stage would be enough: the final is broadcast around the globe, including in her native China, where her father has been harassed and prevented from leaving since 2015.
+The Canadian was under no illusions about coming home with the 2016 crown.
+Getting on stage would be enough: the Miss World final is broadcast around the globe, including in her native China, where her father has been harassed and prevented from leaving.

 In the end she appeared on screen for all of six seconds, during her introduction.
 For the rest of the show she was tucked away at the back of the crowd of contestants, or at the corners of the stage.